Variable Focus Eyeglasses

-Each "lens" in Superfocus eyeglasses is really a set of two lenses.
+Each lens in Superfocus eyeglasses is really a set of two lenses.
 The front lens of the set contains your distance vision prescription.
-The back lens (nearer the eye) has a rigid surface and a flexible one, and the space between them is filled with a clear optical fluid.
+The back lens has a rigid surface and a flexible one, and the space between them is filled with a clear optical fluid.

 Superfocus adjustable focus eyeglasses (see diagram).

 By moving a slider on the top of the frame's bridge, you push the fluid within the flexible lens forward, which alters the shape of the lens to add magnifying power for reading and other near or intermediate visual tasks.